VNU University of Science: History

-The school currently has 3 campuses in Hanoi capital, of which the main campus is located at 334 Nguyen Trai, Thanh Xuan, Hanoi.
-Two other campuses at 19 Le Thanh Tong, Hoan Kiem, Hanoi and 182 Luong The Vinh, Thanh Xuan, Hanoi.
-In particular, the 19 Le Thanh Tong campus is the basis of the University of Indochina established in 1906, a valuable architectural heritage designed by famous French architect Ernest Hébrard, built from the French time. belonging, neoclassical French architectural style.
-This complex is a cultural monument with important historical value and a valuable architectural value of a school in the rare architectural treasure of the late 19th and early 20th centuries in Vietnam.
+The school has three campuses in Hanoi capital, with the main campus located at 334 Nguyen Trai, Thanh Xuan, Hanoi.
+Two other campuses are located 19 Le Thanh Tong, Hoan Kiem, Hanoi and 182 Luong The Vinh, Thanh Xuan, Hanoi.
+The 19 Le Thanh Tong campus is the basis of the University of Indochina established in 1906, a valuable architectural heritage site designed by famous French architect Ernest Hébrard, built during the French Indochina period in neoclassical French architectural style.

-Currently, VNU University of Science has 11 Divisions / Departments / Centers of the Administration Division, 08 Faculties (Math - Mechanical - Informatics, Physics, Chemistry, Biology, Geology, Geography, Meteorology - Hydrology - Hai Oceanology, Environment), 01 Natural Science High School, 07 research centers, 01 key state-level laboratories, 05 key VNU-level laboratories and 01 University-affiliated limited company.

 The university has 100 laboratories (laboratories) and computer labs for teaching, learning and scientific research.
 In which, there are 85 laboratories, one national key laboratory, five key laboratories at VNU and four groups: Basic Practice Laboratory, Thematic Laboratory, Target Laboratory and Key Laboratory.
-Some laboratories are equipped with modern machinery, similar to the modern laboratories of the region and the world.